mits-gossau/web-components-toolbox/README.md

 - for nice appearance use this.hidden boolean.
 See more at Shadow.js.

 CSS Rules:
+- no inline style tags / styles with css properties outside of a web component or a template which is loaded by a web component (allowed are only inline style tags with css variable settings)
 - mobile font-size should not be smaller than 1rem
 - no absolute CSS values like px except for borders.
 Everything has to be relative eg. em, vw, vh, etc.
 - variablesCustom.css has to be kept as tiny as possible